How Often Should You Change Your Toothbrush?

 There are a few things you should seriously consider when choosing a new toothbrush.
 What does the right toothbrush look like for your lifestyle?

 Electric toothbrush.
-Electric toothbrushes (basically the same as sonic toothbrushes) are proven to be more effective at removing plaque from your teeth than manual toothbrushes.
-That is why Triple Bristle’s signature three-sided toothbrush is a sonic toothbrush.
+Electric toothbrushes (basically the same as sonic electric toothbrushes) are proven to be more effective at removing plaque from your teeth than manual toothbrushes.
+That is why Triple Bristle’s signature three-sided toothbrush is a sonic electric toothbrush.

 Three-headed toothbrush head.
 A three-sided toothbrush is a potent alternative to traditional toothbrushes.
 Studies show three-headed toothbrushes effectively remove plaque, especially when a caregiver is brushing the teeth of someone with special needs.
 That’s also one reason why we developed the Brush and Bite kit for those with sensory issues.